Andrew A. Dahl, MD, FACS

 - Intraocular pressure increases when either too much fluid is produced in the eye or the drainage or outflow channels (trabecular meshwork) of the eye become blocked.

-- While anyone can get glaucoma, some people are at greater risk.
+- While anyone can develop glaucoma, some people are at greater risk.

 - The two main types of glaucoma are open-angle glaucoma, which has several variants and is a long duration (chronic) condition, and angle-closure glaucoma, which may be either a sudden (acute) condition or a chronic disease.